norvig/paip-lisp/docs/chapter16.md

 They argued that certainty factors were intuitively easier to deal with.
 Other researchers of the time shared this view.
 Shafer, with later refinements by Dempster, created a theory of belief functions that, like certainty factors, represented a combination of the belief for and against an event.
-Instead of representing an event by a single probability or certainty, Dempster-Shafer theory maintains two numbers, which are analagous to the lower and upper bound on the probability.
+Instead of representing an event by a single probability or certainty, Dempster-Shafer theory maintains two numbers, which are analogous to the lower and upper bound on the probability.
 Instead of a single number like .5, Dempster-Shafer theory would have an interval like [.4,.6] to represent a range of probabilities.
 A complete lack of knowledge would be represented by the range [0,1].
 A great deal of effort in the late 1970s and early 1980s was invested in these and other nonprobabilistic theories.